raul-izquierdo/english/sources/vocabulary/By Topic/Quantities.md

     ? Él era un hombre grande : `He was a large man`
     ? Él era un gran hombre (importante): `He was a great man`

-enorme
-    = huge
+enorme = huge

 ## Distribution

+todos nosotros/vosotros
+    = all of us/you
+    ?
+Todos nosotros estamos invitados a la fiesta : `All of us are invited to the party` ?
+Todos vosotros tenéis derecho a votar : `All of you have a right to vote`

+todos los ... = all ...
+    ?
+Todas las personas tienen derecho a votar : `All people have a right to vote`

 todo el mundo
     = everyone/everybody IS/HAS (singular)
     ?
 Todo el mundo tiene derecho a votar : `Everybody has a right to vote`

+every vs each
+    = each (cada uno...)
+    = every (todo/todos los...)
+    ?
+Cada alumno tiene su propio móvil : `Each student has their own phone` ?
+Todo alumno tiene un móvil : `Every student has a phone` ?
+Cada alumno recibirá un regalo diferente : `Each child got a different gift` ?
+Todo estudiante recibirá un certificado : `Every/each student will receive...` (intercambiables - se puede interpretar de ambas maneras)
+    ?
+Voy al gimnasio todos los días : `I go to the gym every day` (grupo -> dias de la semana)

 una mayoría/minoría de
     = most of (i)
-    = a majority of (f)
+    = the/a majority of (f)
     ?
-La mayoría votó a favor de la nueva ley : `A majority voted for the new law` - `Most of the people...` ?
-La mayoría de los estudiantes suspendieron el examen : `A majority of the students failed the exam` - `Most of the students...`
+La mayoría votó a favor de la nueva ley : `The majority voted for the new law` - `Most of the people...` ?
+La mayoría de los estudiantes suspendieron el examen : `The majority of the students failed the exam` - `Most of the students...`

 una minoría de
     = a minority of (f)
     = only a few (n)
     ?
 Una minoría votó en contra de la nueva ley : `A minority voted against the new law` - `Only a few people...`

-todos nosotros/vosotros
-    = all of us/you
-    ?
-Todos nosotros estamos invitados a la fiesta : `All of us are invited to the party` ?
-Todos vosotros tenéis derecho a votar : `All of you have a right to vote`

-todos los
-    = all
-    ?
-Todas las personas tienen derecho a votar : `All people have a right to vote`

-todo/todos ... = every
-    ?
-Voy al gimnasio todos los días : `I go to the gym every day` ?
-Todo alumno debe asistir a clase : `Every student must attend class` ?
-Todo estudiante recibirá un certificado : `Every/Each student will receive a certificate` (aquí se solapa con _each_)

-cada = each
-    ?
-Cada alumno recibirá un regalo diferente : `Each child got a different gift`

 ## Existence